 The group is also responsible for authorising and monitoring supervisory organisations (SO).
 It checks as part of its licensing process, whether the SO and the persons with administrative and managerial responsibilities meet legal requirements.
 The Group supervises the licensed SO on an ongoing basis.
 If FINMA identifies violations or failings within its supervisory remit with respect to the SO, it will take the measures required to restore compliance.

 The Anti-Money Laundering and Suitability group represents FINMA's centre of competence for the combating of money laundering and ensuring compliance with conduct rules vis-à-vis clients (suitability).
 In addition to this cross-divisional function, this group also handles international issues and carries out regulatory tasks.

-The "Market Analysis" group is in charge of granting FinTech licences and supervising licensed institutions (persons defined under Art.
-1b Banking Act).
-The group also manages the FINMA FinTech Desk in its role as a FinTech centre of competence.
+The "Market Analysis" group is in charge of licensing persons pursuant to Article 1b of the Banking Act (FinTech licence) as well as DLT trading facilities (distributed ledger technology) and supervising licensed institutions.
+The group also manages the FINMA FinTech Desk in its role as a FinTech competence centre.
 The FinTech Desk is available to answer questions from interested parties regarding the legal classification of FinTech projects.
 In this capacity it also handles enquiries about whether FinTech business models are subject to the financial market laws.
 Besides this, the Markets division supports the other divisions in FinTech matters and participates in working groups on FinTech topics.